kodadot/developers/docs/tutorials_ss/how_to_bug_report.md

 # How to file a proper bug report

+- Have you occured any bugs on KodaDot application?
+We appreciate every bug report!
+Thanks for your patience.
 - After you read the [code of conduct](https://github.com/kodadot/nft-gallery/blob/main/CODE_OF_CONDUCT.md) head to [KodaDot github](https://github.com/kodadot) and click on nft gallery

 ![step1](/bug_report/step1.png)